louisabricot/devops101/README.md

 become_ask_pass=False                            # Disable password authentication for root
 ```

-## Ansible inventory file
+### Ansible inventory file

-An Ansible inventory file is a text file that contains a list of hosts and groups that Ansible can target and manage during playbook execution.
+The inventory file specifies the hosts and groups that Ansible will manage during playbook execution.
+We dynamically generate this file in the [Vagrantfile](./Vagrantfile) to ensure it always contains the IP addresses of the virtual machines, irrespective of the number of nodes provisioned.
-This inventory file defines two groups:
-- *kubemasters* refer to VMs assuming the role of a Kubernetes master node,
-- *kubeworkers* refer to VMs assuming the role of a Kubernetes worker node.

 ```bash
 # inventory.ini